gnorton-missioncloud/technical_training_docs/mermaid/README.md

 relationships and capabilities.
 They can also be used for ad-hoc work such as emulating [Class Responsibility Collaboration (CRC)](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) cards and terraform module modeling.
-The following is a rough outline of an ecs web application module with sub modules for VPC, ECS, ACM.
+The following is a rough outline of an ecs web application module with submodules for VPC, ECS, ACM.

 #### Diagram